duaam76-star/US_car_accidents-/README.md

 ## Analysis
 key questions:

-1.Accident Trends Over Time:
+1. Accident Trends Over Time:
 Analyze how accident rates have changed throughout the years and identify which days experience the highest number of accidents.

 2. Day vs. Night Comparison:
 Examine differences in accident frequency between daytime and nighttime periods.

-3. Geographical Distribution:
+4. Geographical Distribution:
-Identify U.S. cities with the highest accident counts and assess
+Identify U.S. cities with the highest accident counts and assess.

-4. Environmental and Contextual Factors:
+6. Environmental and Contextual Factors:
 Evaluate how weather conditions and points of interest (POI) influence accident frequency.